licheez/pvWayNuGetsSolution/LoggerServiceSolution/PvWay.LoggerService.PgSqlLogWriter.nc6/pvWay.LoggerService.PgSqlLogWriter.md

 * You can provide your own column name for this column
 * The Message column persists the UTC date.
 * This column should be non nullable.
-* This column should be of type timestamp without time zone
+* This column should be of type *timestamp with time zone*

 ### Usage